Mahmudur Rahman Hera

 See my full CV here.

-I am happily married with a little baby girl.
+I am happily married, and a father to a baby girl.
 In my free time, I love to play table tennis and pool.
-I also love to solve shape-shifting rubik's-like puzzles.
+I also love to solve shape-shifting Rubik's-like puzzles.
 I am also an amateur guitarist, I spend a lot of my free time studying music theory.